Click here for specific information regarding entry charges, deadlines, receiving and release dates.

 Policy For Private Sale of Livestock

-- No animal will be permitted on the Fairpark unless it is entered into its respective department's show or is entered at the request of the supervisor or Fair management for display.
+- No animal will be permitted on the Fairpark unless it is entered into its respective department's show or is entered at the request of the supervisor or Fair management for display only.
 Exhibitors found to be in violation of this rule will be required to pay double the late entry fee for each animal, and may be subject to disqualification.

 - Animal sales at the Fair are encouraged, but not to the detriment of the department's exhibits.
 The primary function of the Fair is competition, and the exhibition of animals for the interest of the public.
 Animal sales are to augment those ends only.

 - Early release of sold animals is permitted only if the buyer of the animal resides outside the Wasatch Front area (Weber, Davis, Salt Lake and Utah counties) and only with the approval of the Department Supervisor.
 Release time will be after 8:00 p.m.
 There will be no "sold" releases before the show.